 Divide the dough into two as it makes it easier to handle in batches.

 Roll the dough out to 2.5cm thick.
-You can just do this with your hands as the dough is really soft.
+You can also just do this with your hands as the dough is really soft.

 Use a 6mm plain circular cutter or similar to cut out, rerolling if necessary and then repeating with the remaining dough.
 Remember to handle the dough as little as possible.